monsebo/Kinematic-Rupture-From-a-Slip-Distribution-/README.md

 **Cite the article in case of using the data or any of the codes within this repository**

 **Capturing the Epistemic Uncertainty in Subduction Earthquake Rupture Parameters" (paper in review) submitted to BSSA**

 **A.M.
 Buenrostro, F.Cotton, J. Jara, J.G.F.
 Crempien, R. Jünemann**

-To use the computed green´s functions used in this study you can downloaded here:
+To use the computed green´s functions used in this study, download here:

 Central Chile at 4 Hz to compute seismograms at 2 Hz: https://u.pcloud.link/publink/show?code=XZumwx5Z32k9uSGwCjkxPJLsqIaYdSIT7mW7

-CRUST2.0 at 4 Hz to compute seismograms at 2 Hz:
+CRUST2.0 at 4 Hz to compute seismograms at 2 Hz: https://u.pcloud.link/publink/show?code=XZzbwx5Zxw9e3YETIoH8bQr3Exme9hE2SdUk